vanvansz/discord-status-changer/README.md

 ___________________________________________________________________________________________________
 Run the file and follow the steps it asks.

-add vanvansz - discord for more help
+add lxckwyd - discord for more help

+*MIGHT NOT WORKED HAVENT UPDATED IN A WHILE*